SenseiXIV/IT-Expenditure-Analysis/README.md

 - How IT costs are distributed across functions, regions, and cost elements
 - Variance between actual, forecasted, and planned IT spend
 - Key cost drivers within IT areas such as:
-  a.
-Labor
+  - Labor
-  b.
-Shared Services
+  - Shared Services
-  c.
-Planning
+  - Planning

 📌 Key Features